dedis/popstellar/docs/messageData.md

 ## Federation introduction
 This feature will allow both LAOs to establish a connection between each other, send and receive data from one another, enhancing the existing functionalities like roll calls, events, and social media interactions, all while maintaining their autonomy.
+For clearer understanding, we define "Alice" as the "local organizer" and "Alice's server" as the "local server."
+These terms refer to the entities that initiate the federation process.
+On the other hand, "Bob" is referred to as the "remote organizer" and "Bob's server" as the "remote server."
+These are the entities that join or collaborate in the federation.
 ## Federation (Authentication Protocol)

 Schematic Illustration